History of Czechoslovakia: Czechoslovak Socialist Republic (1948–1989)

-The Prague Spring (1968)
+Prague Spring (1968)

 Dubček carried the reform movement a step further in the direction of liberalism.
 After Novotný's fall, censorship was lifted.
 The press, radio, and television were mobilized for reformist propaganda purposes.
 The movement to democratize socialism in Czechoslovakia, formerly confined largely to the party intelligentsia, acquired a new, popular dynamism in the spring of 1968 (the "Prague Spring").
 Radical elements found expression; anti-Soviet polemics appeared in the press; the Social Democrats began to form a separate party; and new unaffiliated political clubs were created.

 Party conservatives urged the implementation of repressive measures, but Dubček counseled moderation and re-emphasized KSČ leadership.
 In addition, the Dubček leadership called for politico-military changes in the Soviet-dominated Warsaw Pact and Council for Mutual Economic Assistance.
 The leadership affirmed its loyalty to socialism and the Warsaw Pact, but also expressed the desire to improve relations with all countries of the world, regardless of their social systems.

 A program adopted in April 1968 set guidelines for a modern, humanistic socialist democracy that would guarantee, among other things, freedom of religion, press, assembly, speech, and travel, a program that, in Dubček's words, would give socialism "a human face."
 After 20 years of little public participation, the population gradually started to take interest in the government, and Dubček became a truly popular national figure.